+If you have a question about GoReact you should contact Sharyn Turner at s.e.morgan@csuohio.edu.
 If you have a question about course content, assignments, or other course activities, you should direct those questions to your instructor.
 For technical support for Blackboard, first, search the online knowledge bases Online Help Portal or AskeLearning.
 If that does not resolve the issue, call the 24/7 Blackboard Help Desk at (216) 687-5050 and select option #2 for Blackboard Support.
 If the problem persists, visit the Open Computer Lab-JH 118-during posted hours.